 Recognized for his agricultural leadership and on-farm achievements, Mr. Fiorini was selected by the United States Jaycees in 1987 as the Outstanding Young Farmer in the United States.

-Mr. Fiorini’s public involvement with water issues began in 1992 when he was elected director of the Turlock Irrigation District.
+Mr. Fiorini’s public involvement with water issues began in 1992 when he was elected to be a director of the Turlock Irrigation District.
 He served in that capacity for 16 years.
 During that time he also served as president of the San Joaquin River Group Authority, president of the California Farm Water Coalition, and as president of the Association of California Water Agencies.

 Frank C. Damrell, Jr.

-Prior to his appoinment as a Federal Judge in 1997 by President Clinton, Damrell was a Deputy Attorney General for California and a Deputy District Attorney in Stanislaus County.
-He started his own law firm in 1968 in Modesto and headed that firm until his appointment to the US District Court.
+Frank C. Damrell, Jr., of Sacramento, is a principal at Cotchett, Pitre, and McCarthy and was a distinguished Federal Judge of the United States District Court, Eastern District of California.Prior to his appointment as a Federal Judge in 1997 by President Clinton, Damrell was a Deputy Attorney General for California and a Deputy District Attorney in Stanislaus County.
+He started his own law firm in 1968 in Modesto and headed that firm until his appointment to the U.S. District Court.

 During his career he has served as President of the Consumers Federation of California and was appointed to the California State Consumer Advisory Council.
 He has also served on numerous collegiate Boards throughout Northern and Central California, on the Judicial Panel on Multidistrict Litigation, and on the Federal/State Steering Committee on Civic Education.

 Judge Damrell was appointed to the Council by Gov. Jerry Brown in in 2014, and reappointed in 2018.
 His current term expires on Feb.
 2, 2022.